rmsk2/moreorless/readme.md

 line where `Foenix+Tab` was pressed
 - Pressing `Alt+Tab` removes one level of indentation (i.e. two characters) from all lines which are between the last mark and the line where `Alt+Tab` was pressed
-- Pressing `F2` lets you change the colour scheme by cycling through five alternatives
+- Pressing `F4` lets you change the colour scheme by cycling through five alternatives.
+When using a PS/2 keyboard you have to press `Shift+F4` to achieve the same effect
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 If the document has unsaved changes a `*` appears in the top right corner of the screen. `moreorless` uses a